ZX Spectrum: ZX Spectrum+

 Development of the ZX Spectrum+ began in June 1984, and was released on 15 October that year at £179.
 It was assembled by AB Electronics in South Wales and Samsung in South Korea.
 This 48 KB Spectrum introduced a new QL-style case with an injection-moulded keyboard and a reset button that functions as a switch shorting across the CPU reset capacitor.
-Electronically, it was identical to the previous 48 KB model.
-The machine outsold the rubber-key model two to one, however, some retailers reported a failure rate of up to 30%, compared with a more typical 5–6% for the older model.
+Electronically, it was identical to the previous 48 KB model, and motherboards could be removed from original Spectrums and placed in the Spectrum+ case.
+These cases were sold to the public as a DIY upgrade.
+Some retailers reported a failure rate of up to 30%, compared with a more typical 5–6% for the older model.
 In early 1985, the original Spectrum was officially discontinued, and the ZX Spectrum+ was reduced in price to £129.